You should receive your W2 from your employer by the end of January. This is your wage and tax statement and is key to filing your taxes.

 Part C which you should keep for your own records

-If you are self-employed, you will not get a W2.
-Instead you need to fill out Schedule C or, if you're a farmer, Schedule F.
+Note: if you are self-employed, or an independent contractor, you will not get a W2.
+Instead you will receive a 1099 form (or forms) and you will need to fill out Schedule C or, if you're a farmer, Schedule F.

 Not all the information recorded in the boxes of your W2 is necessary when filing your taxes.
 Often, the amounts recorded are never transferred to your tax return.
 They are just there to show you the different income base for different taxes or to record other information such as union dues.